nigelredding/act65.github.io/_posts/2017-11-30-Approximate Membership.md

 Let's step through this line by line.

-\begin{enumerate}
-\item When we insert $x$, there are two locations in can be placed in, ```index1 = h(x)``` or its alternate location
+* When we insert $x$, there are two locations in can be placed in, ```index1 = h(x)``` or its alternate location
 ```index2 = index1 XOR h(fprint)}```.
 We can recover ```index1``` from
 ```index2``` by ```index1 = index2 XOR \textasciitilde h(fprint)```

-\item Following this, we attempt to add into the bucket at index1 and index2.
+* Following this, we attempt to add into the bucket at index1 and index2.
 If either succeed, we return true.

-\item If neither suceeed, we pick index1 or index2 at random, and assign it to
+* If neither suceeed, we pick index1 or index2 at random, and assign it to
 i.
 Then, for a certain number of steps (```maxKicks = 500``` in our reference) we do the following.

-\item Swap our fingerprint fprint with a random entry in bucket[i].
+* Swap our fingerprint fprint with a random entry in bucket[i].
 Find its alternate location, and try to put it in there.
-If you fail, repeat with another fingerprint in buckets[i].
+If you fail, repeat with another fingerprint in ```buckets[i]```.
 Repeat this step until we either return ```true``` or we go through ```maxKicks``` steps.
-\end{enumerate}

 The ```Lookup``` and ```Delete``` operations are short and easy to understand, so I refer the reader to page 5 of [this paper](https://www.cs.cmu.edu/~dga/papers/cuckoo-conext2014.pdf).